cgarjun/pyplug/Readme.md

+# Deprecated
+This package is deprecated in favour of https://github.com/cgarjun/plugd plugd is actually been used in production

 # PyPlug
 This is simple plugin system based out of python, you can basically pass a config file with all necessary requirements and get the plugins to be executed